Nemo1999/ABMI_Demo/README.md

 *   `animal`: The animal being interacted with.
 *   `content`: The text of the message.

-### Detailed Interaction Sequence
+### Detailed Interaction Sequence (Temporary Messaging App Version)

-This section outlines the step-by-step flow of interactions between the User, the Display App, the Mobile AR App, and the Backend Server.
+This section outlines the step-by-step flow of interactions for the temporary messaging app, where AR functionality is disabled.

 1.  **User** opens **Display App** URL (`http://<EC2_IP>:8000/`) in a large screen browser.
 2.  **Display App** loads `display.html` and associated static assets (CSS, JS).